-Navigator Consulting Partners LLP is participating in an international development project entitled “Strengthening Business Performance Management in Economic Networks”.
-Under this project, we provide training and development services to a group of 4 business clusters in Lithuania and 8 in Poland.
+Navigator Consulting participated in an international development project entitled “Strengthening Business Performance Management in Economic Networks”.
+Under this project, we provided training and development services to a group of 4 business clusters in Lithuania and 8 in Poland.

-Navigator Consulting Partners LLP is participating in an international development project entitled “Strengthening Business Performance Management in Economic Networks”
+Navigator Consulting participated in an international development project entitled “Strengthening Business Performance Management in Economic Networks”

 The objectives of the project are:

 to assess the actual competence of the selected trainers in business performance management;

 to train 20 trainers on managing and animation the business networks;

 to develop business performance management plans and one managerial "tool kit";